klintenspark-sys/airline-disruption/README.md

 -   Voucher information
 -   Confirmation status

-Resetting a PNR search clears the Passenger Portal display state but does not delete the persisted recovery booking.
+Resetting a PNR search clears the Passenger Portal view but does not delete the persisted recovery booking.

 ## Demo PNR Generator

-The Operations page includes a collapsed **Demo Tools** section.
+The Operations page includes a collapsed **Demo Tools** section that

-The generator:
+can:

--   Creates a unique six-character PNR
+-   Generate a unique six-character PNR
--   Links the passenger to the currently selected flight
+-   Link the passenger to the currently selected flight
--   Stores the new passenger record
+-   Store the passenger record
--   Allows the same PNR to be searched from the Passenger Portal
+-   Make the generated PNR searchable from the Passenger Portal

-For the strongest demonstration, generate the demo PNR before applying the recovery plan.

 ## Technology Stack

--   **Python**
+-   Python
--   **Streamlit**
+-   Streamlit
--   **JSON-based mock operational data**
+-   JSON-based operational and passenger data
--   **Session state for interactive UI behavior**
+-   Streamlit Session State
--   **Multi-agent orchestration layer**
+-   Multi-agent orchestration
--   **Custom HTML and CSS for dashboard presentation**
+-   Custom HTML and CSS

 ## Project Structure

-A typical project structure is:

 ``` text
 airline-disruption/